Mtaylorr/DmojTestSetter/README.md

 Finally you need to just copy pase the whole code in the console of page of the test data in dmog and it will fill them automaticall!

+To delete subtasks, use the code in `delete_all_subtasks.js` to the console and it will select all the subtasks remove button.

 Don't forget to star the project if it helped you!